Advertisement

 Chithyola Banda believes Malawi is deeply integrated into the world market through its comprehensive network of bilateral, regional and multilateral trade agreements.

-Among others, Chithyola Banda said goods made in Malawi enjoy preferential market access, predominantly duty free and quota free into the European Union under the Everything but Arms (EBA) initiative; and the United States of America (USA) under the Africa Growth and Opportunity Act (Agoa).
+Among others, Chithyola Banda said goods made in Malawi enjoy preferential market access, predominantly duty free and quota free into the European Union under the Everything but Arms initiative; and the United States of America under Agoa.

 Over the years, stories of Malawi failing to meet export demands have been a common phenomenon.